robinmatheson/GreatReads-CUI/README.md

 - view its characteristics (name and number of books shelved)
 - save my bookshelf to file
 - open a saved bookshelf from file
+- upon quitting a log of your events is printed to the console

+### Future plans
+- refactor implementation of the HashMap and hashcode generation to allow two books with the same title to be on the bookshelf

+### How to use
+1. Clone this repo
+2. Open the project in your favourite code editor with a Java compiler
+3. Run 'Main' in the ui package
+4. The console should open up with a prompt to choose between loading a bookshelf from file or creating a new one
+5. Following every prompt, input your answer followed by the 'Enter' key
+6. Have fun tracking all the books on your bookshelf (or library if you've reached 1000 books!)